jjungkang2/CS470-teamproject/README.md

 * Python and Pakages : Python, nltk, shutil, difflib, selenium, shlex
 * Other Programs : ffmpeg, Chrome driver

-The requirements with Other Programs are in the folder at below link.
+The requirements(some files and Other Programs) are in the folder at below link.
 https://drive.google.com/file/d/1ygMqnPPBsBTiJar3WxOC-n2NyShIOq5N/view?usp=sharing
 Please download this folder and use as workfolder.